 It comes with a water resistance rating of 50 meters ( 160 feet), which is not that high but you are not buying this watch for swimming.
 The Powermatic 80 is one of Tissot’s top-tier watches and certainly brings the style that can compete with the best of them.

-Best Dress Watch – This is one is pretty tough to decide as both offer their brand of style.
-The Movado Defio incorporates its patented Museum design, which is always a fan-favorite.
+Better Dress Watch? – This is one that is pretty tough to decide as both offer their brand of style.
+The Movado Defio incorporates its patented Museum design, which is always a fan favorite.
 On the other hand, Tissot Powermatic 80 provides a more traditional approach that will undoubtedly also take the fancy of watch enthusiasts.
 This one is subjective to what style the wearer prefers.

 Chronograph Watch Comparison